neuralmagic/deepsparse/README.md

 ### Quickstart with ONNX

-We accept regular ONNX files for custom models, too.
-So it is just a matter of plugging in your model to compare performance with other solutions.
+We accept ONNX files for custom models, too.
+Simply plug in your model to compare performance with other solutions.

 ```bash
 > wget https://github.com/onnx/models/raw/master/vision/classification/mobilenet/model/mobilenetv2-7.onnx